yshirai999/Systematic-Equity-Strategies/readme.md

 So far, no conclusive evidence that investing in the portfolio thus constructed provides superior performance with respect to a simple buy and hold strategy on SPY

+However, while performance is not yet consistently superior to SPY, DSP demonstrates periods of comparable Sharpe ratios, suggesting potential in incorporating tail-aware risk modeling in systematic equity investing.

 ![Rolling Sharpe Ratio Comparison](Backtesting/Results/rolling_sharpe_ratio_comparison.png)

 ## Running the Code